 Second, we will have automatically got problems if we need to vary the beverage size.
-For example, if one day we decide to offer a choice to a customer, how many milliliters of lungo they desire exactly, then we have to perform one of the following tricks.
+For example, if one day we decide to offer customers a choice of how many milliliters of lungo they desire exactly, then we have to perform one of the following tricks.

 Option I: we have a list of possible volumes fixed and introduce bogus recipes like /recipes/small-lungo or recipes/large-lungo.
 Why "bogus"?
 Because it's still the same lungo recipe, same ingredients, same preparation steps, only volumes differ.
-We will have to start the mass production of recipes, only different in volume, or introduce some recipe "inheritance" to be able to specify the "base" recipe and just redefine the volume.
+We will have to start massproducing recipes, only different in volume, or introduce some recipe "inheritance" to be able to specify the "base" recipe and just redefine the volume.

-Option II: we modify an interface, pronouncing volumes stated in recipes being just the default values.
+Option II: we modify an interface, pronouncing volumes stated in recipes are just the default values.
 We allow requesting different cup volumes while placing an order: